extremenetworks/Integrations/Infoblox/monitoring/README.md

 # Monitoring by Extreme Management Center

-# Extreme Management Center configuration
+## Extreme Management Center configuration

-## Access profile configuration
+### Access profile configuration
-The communication between Extreme Management Center and InfoBlox is based on SNMP and API calls (https).
-API calls are originated from Extreme Management Center to enhance the InfoBlox information (Extensible attributes, IP filters).
-API calls are originated from InfoBlox to quarantine the attacker.
+The communication between Extreme Management Center and Infoblox is based on SNMP and API calls (https).
+API calls are originated from Extreme Management Center to enhance the Infoblox information (Extensible attributes, IP filters).
+API calls are originated from Infoblox to quarantine the attacker.

-## FlexViews
+### FlexViews
-Flexviews for InfoBlox are published at this [repository](https://github.com/extremenetworks/Netsight-Report-Views/blob/master/FlexView/InfoBlox/README.md)
+Flexviews for Infoblox are published at this [repository](https://github.com/extremenetworks/Netsight-Report-Views/blob/master/FlexView/InfoBlox/README.md)
 Download relevant flexviews and upload it to the following directory on the Extreme Management Center:
 `install_path/Extreme_Networks/NetSight/appdata/System/FlexViews/My FlexViews`

-## MIBs
+### MIBs
-MIBs are part of the InfoBlox product.
+MIBs are part of the Infoblox product.
 Just download it from the GUI and unpack the file.
 ![Details](Infoblox-mibs-download.png)
 Necessary Mibs should be imported to Extreme Management Center.
 [KB article](https://gtacknowledge.extremenetworks.com/articles/How_To/Netsight-Importing-a-MIB-into-Netsight)

-## Vendor profile
+### Vendor profile
 Right click on the device at Network menu of Extreme Management Center -> Device -> Configure Device…: specify Device Type, Vendor, Company, Image and Family.
-If you want to use predefined Device View, then the Family must be 'InfoBlox DDI'.
+If you want to use predefined Device View, then the Family must be 'Infoblox DDI'.
 When the logo is first uploaded the preview may be with wrong aspect ratio:
 ![Details](https://github.com/extremenetworks/Netsight-Report-Views/blob/master/DeviceView/InfoBlox/sample/VendorProfile-InfoBlox.png)

-## DeviceView
+### DeviceView
 DeviceViews are published at this [repository](https://github.com/extremenetworks/Netsight-Report-Views/blob/master/DeviceView/InfoBlox/README.md)

-# Infoblox configuration
+## Infoblox configuration

-## SNMPv3
+### SNMPv3
 SNMP credentials must match those in the Access profile of the Extreme Management Center
 ![Details](Infoblox-snmp.png)